dukeluo/eslint-plugin-check-file/docs/rules/filename-blocklist.md

 #### blocklist pattern object

 You need to specify a different naming pattern for each filename blocklist.
 The second pattern is used to hint at the correct file name that should be used instead.
+The plugin will only check blocklisted pattern you explicitly provided:

 ```js
 module.exports = {